Current Water System Status & Projects

 Beech Mountain residents are careful with their water use and their use shows a commitment to conservation.
 Over the past three years, Beech Mountain residents have used an average of about 2,000 gallons of water per month per household.
 This amount is far below the North Carolina state average of 4,000 gallons per month for indoor use and the EPA estimate of 9,000 gallons per month for the United States as a whole.

 The Town of Beech Mountain is working hard to improve our water system and reduce system loss.
 Many factors including age, materials, pressure, soil acidity, and construction methods must be overcome to reduce the water loss.
 One of our main water system infrastructure issues is the widespread use of a mechanical joint which connects lengths of water pipe together every 20 feet.
-These joints installed 50 years ago feature a single bolt design which has been proven to exhibit extreme cases of deterioration and decay in the soil.
+These joints installed 50 years ago feature a two bolt design which has been proven to exhibit extreme cases of deterioration and decay in the soil.
 As they rust away, they allow small amounts of water to leak by at every joint which increases over time until the eventual failure of the bolt resulting in pipe failure.
-This problem has been identified and we are working to replace these mains through large projects.
-Recently the town spent $1.6 million to replace approximately 2.5 miles of old mains during the Spruce Hollow Transmission Main Project.

 Conclusion